 The existence and success of St John's College in its current form is a reflection of the outstanding generosity of both historic and more recent benefactors, many but not all of whom have been members of the College.
 The College believes that its endowment will have to grow significantly if it is to sustain, and build on, its success to date and the College is increasingly active in fund-raising.
-It is closely involved with the University of Cambridge in the Cambridge 800^{th} Anniversary Campaign to raise £1 billion, launched in September 2005, (the agreement with the University provides that a gift to the College for its purposes is also deemed to be a gift to the University campaign for Collegiate Cambridge) and in September 2008 the College publicly launched a campaign centred around the College's 500^{th} anniversary in 2011.
-In 2008/09, donations and benefactions to the College totalled £6,707,000.
+It is closely involved with the University of Cambridge in the Cambridge $800^{th}$ Anniversary Campaign, launched in September 2005, (the agreement with the University provides that a gift to the College for its purposes is also deemed to be a gift to the University campaign for Collegiate Cambridge) and in September 2008 the College publicly launched a campaign centred around the College's $500^{th}$ anniversary in 2011.
+In 2009/10, donations and benefactions received by the College totalled £3,894,000.